ScottLogic/blog/_posts/2023-12-05-conscientious-computing-accurately-measuring-the-energy-consumption-of-hardware.md

 # Alternative estimation methods

 As previously mentioned, CPU usage is not the only driver of energy consumption in a system, but it usually has the biggest impact and variance.
-[Power provisioning for a Warehouse-sized computer](https://static.googleusercontent.com/media/research.google.com/en/archive/power_provisioning.pdf) (a Google research paper) correlates CPU usage with power demand, and it is one of the main factors used to estimate compute energy consumption in the [Cloud Carbon Footprint](https://www.cloudcarbonfootprint.org/) tool.
+[Power provisioning for a Warehouse-sized computer](https://static.googleusercontent.com/media/research.google.com/en/archive/power_provisioning.pdf) (a Google research paper) correlates CPU usage with power demand, and it is one of the main factors used to estimate energy consumption in tools like [Cloud Carbon Footprint](https://www.cloudcarbonfootprint.org/), [Climatiq](https://www.climatiq.io/), [Teads](https://medium.com/teads-engineering/estimating-aws-ec2-instances-power-consumption-c9745e347959), and others.
 It is also the main aspect that developers can affect in their daily coding practices.

 If CPU usage correlates with Power, then the other required measurement to calculate Energy consumption is time.

 **Energy (J) = Power (W) x Time (s)**

 So as a proxy for Energy you can periodically estimate power via CPU usage and multiply by the time difference since the last estimation.
-It is important to remember that zero CPU usage would not indicate zero Power, so the estimate should include a constant to account for idle power demand (which could be measured from a simple power monitor).
+It is important to remember that zero CPU usage would not indicate zero Power, so the estimate should include a constant to account for idle power demand.
+This could be measured from a simple power monitor or estimated from another source ([SPEC Power database](https://www.spec.org/power/), derived from the chip's TDP etc.).
 There is also a choice to make in terms of how frequently to make estimations, as this will in turn have an impact on the CPU usage and energy consumption.

 The accuracy of this approach would depend on the operations of the code being tested and the method chosen for power estimation.
 For example, an AI training workload is a major consumer of energy but the load there is on the GPU instead.
 But it could provide a useful metric for comparisons, for example using it as part of benchmarking multiple dependencies when trying to select the one that is the most efficient.
 Otherwise, you are left to choose by the shortest time alone or doing more in-depth profiling.